total-typescript/total-typescript-book/book-content/chapters/10-deriving-types.md

 Your task is to determine how to create the `AllPrograms` type in order for the test to pass as expected.

 Note that just using `keyof` and `typeof` in an approach similar to the previous exercise's solution won't quite work to solve this one!
 This is tricky to find - but as a hint: you can pass primitive types to indexed access types.

+<Exercise
+  title="Exercise 6: Create a Union from an `as const` Array" filePath="/src/040-deriving-types-from-values/138-create-a-union-from-an-as-const-array.problem.ts" />

 ### Solution 1: Reduce Key Repetition